Chiautla de Tapia

 Chiautla de Tapia is a city and municipality in La Mixteca region of the Mexican state of Puebla.
 The municipality of Chiautla has a surface area of 685.05 km² which makes it the largest municipality in the state of Puebla.
 The BUAP has a Regional Section there.

+History

+In the prehispanic era, Chiautla was the capital of an Aztec strategic province with multiple towns subject to it.
+Local products included cotton, copal and salt.
+This last was made from a salt lake designated for commercial purposes, and Chiautla provided salt to several towns in Morelos.
+The local language was Nahuatl.